 China’s Regional Responses

 The violent events in Xinjiang have been occurring in areas that border eight countries with a substantial Uyghur population.
-China has begun to realise that the Xinjiang conflict can no longer be regarded purely as a domestic affair.
+China has begun to realize that the Xinjiang conflict can no longer be regarded purely as a domestic affair.
 These events suggest that China’s long-standing problem with Uyghur terrorism is metastasizing beyond the confines of its restive far north-western province of Xinjiang.[xix]
-It could lead to potential cross-border implications in China’s neighbourhood, particularly in Central Asia, Pakistan, Afghanistan and even India.
-The actions of ethnic separatists, religious extremists and the threat of transnational crime, terrorism and regional conflict are mutual concerns that these countries face.[xx]
-Therefore, to fight against terrorism and stabilise the Xinjiang region, China has been working on improving its international counter-terrorism cooperation with other nations in the region.
+It could lead to potential cross-border implications in China’s neighbourhood, particularly in Central Asia, Pakistan, Afghanistan, and even India.
+The actions of ethnic separatists, religious extremists and the threat of transnational crime, terrorism, and regional conflict are mutual concerns that these countries face.[xx]
+Therefore, to fight against terrorism and stabilize the Xinjiang region, China has been working on improving its international counter-terrorism cooperation with other nations in the region.
 China has also set up military and security alliances in the surrounding regions of Central Asia, Pakistan and Afghanistan.

 In specific, Xinjiang being the starting point of the China-Pakistan Economic Corridor (CPEC), it poses a strategic security concern for China.
 In 2016, Pakistan Army chief General Raheel Sharif had assured China of cracking down on terrorist forces like the ETIM and provide security to CPEC[xxii].
 The SREB component of the BRI proposed by China faces crucial security concerns for China and the other countries involved in the project.
 The rise of Islamic terrorism in the region could topple any hope of further advancement of this mega project.
 Therefore, it is the joint responsibility of all those involved to step up and cooperate to build a strong security framework.